loomio/loomio_help/content/user_manual/threads/starting_threads/index.md

 ![](edit_thread_privacy_modal.png)

 If your group is "Open" then all your threads will be public, meaning that anyone with the URL can view the thread.
+For more on this subject… [→ Group privacy](/en/user_manual/getting_started/starting_a_group/#privacy)